Part V

 Burnout sabotages the path.

-When the nervous system is spending its bandwidth on performance, there is little left for presence.
+When the nervous system is spending its capacity on performance, there is little left for presence.
 Burnout thins intuition, blunts embodied signal, and turns the work brittle.

 So it invites unmasking.

 Unmasking is power conservation: reclaiming energy from performance and returning it to regulation, craft, and real contact.
+It is often gradual.
 In some environments, the mask is a safety device.
-Sovereignty means you can unmask by degrees—and re-mask when needed—without shame.
+Sovereignty means unmasking by degrees—and masking again when needed—without shame.

 Designing your habitat isn’t a luxury; it’s fuel.
 Unmasking can support deeper engagement with the path: